Staff Profile:Dr Che Connon

 - School Website Support Officer

-- Joint Theme Leader, Nanoscience and Materials
+- Theme Leader, Smart Materials and Regenerative Therapies

 Diseases affecting the cornea are a major cause of blindness worldwide.
 Current treatments are limited by availability of donor tissue.
 Over the next 5 years we aim to apply both basic and applied research to improve corneal stem cell isolation and characterisation as well as providing novel therapeutic stem cell delivery systems using natural and synthetic hydrogels.